 Where can I get medical help if I don't have a family doctor?

-If you do not have a family doctor, you can get medical help from a walk-in clinic, Community Health Centre (CHC), Telehealth Ontario, or a doctor housecall service.
+If you do not have a family doctor, you can get medical help from a walk-in clinic, Community Health Centre (CHC), Health Connect Ontario.

 Where can I find low-cost health care?

 If you don't have OHIP, you can get free or low-cost health care at a Community Health Centre (CHC).